potus28/portfolio/README.md

 Mississippi State University, Mississippi State, MS, 39762

+### Current Work
+My current work involves modeling condensed phase catalysis in Lewis acid zeolites invesigating how different solvents interact with either by adsorbtion or dissociation and diffuse around the active sites.
+I also am actively developing a Python library that integrates Monte Carlo subroutines in the Atomic Simulation Environment.
+Both projects are expected to have manuscripts submitted in the coming months.

 ### Education
 - Ph.D.
 Chemical Engineering | Mississippi State University (_Expected August 2025_)
 - M.S.
 Chemical Engineering | Mississippi State University (_May 2022_)